 Transfer students who began their higher education at other regionally-accredited colleges or universities are encouraged to apply for admission with advanced standing.
 Over 300 students transfer to the University each year with an average grade point in excess of 3.00 (B).
 Candidates must have good academic and personal standing at the institution last attended full-time.
 The recommended minimum grade point average to be considered for admission as a transfer student is a 2.50 cumulative grade point average in college-level work from regionally-accredited institutions.
 In reviewing an applicant’s file, the Office of Admission examines grade point average, academic progress, essay, and recommendations.
-For applicants with less than sophomore standing (30 semester hours or 45 quarter hours), secondary school records and standardized test scores are required.
+For applicants with less than sophomore standing (30 semester hours or 45 quarter hours), secondary school records are required.
 Applicants with less than sophomore standing must meet additional entrance requirements and Department of Mathematics minimum entrance requirements.

 Additional Entrance Requirements for Transfer Applications Entering PLU with less than 30 Semester Hours:

 - Two years of college preparatory mathematics (exclusive of computer science) with an average grade of C or higher, or an approved course at the college level, or demonstrated equivalent proficiency.

 - Two years of college preparatory mathematics means two years of high school algebra or one year of high school algebra and one year of high school geometry.
 Taking the algebra and/or geometry courses in middle or junior high school is acceptable provided they are high school-level courses.

 - If a student is admitted to PLU with a deficiency in mathematics, that deficiency is removed by completion of approved courses as determined by the PLU math placement exam.

 - Two years of one foreign language in high school, with an average grade of C or higher, or one year at the college level or demonstrated equivalent proficiency.
 Courses in American Sign Language may fulfill this requirement.